-Studentships will commence in October 2016.
+6 funded PhD studentships are available at the MRC/CSO Social and Public Health Sciences Unit, University of Glasgow commencing in October 2017.
 These are 3-year positions for those who have a Masters degree, or equivalent training, in an appropriate scientific discipline.
-Opportunities also exist for 4-year positions in order that an appropriate Masters degree can be attained prior to commencing the doctorate (eg MRes in Sociology and Research Methods, Master in Public Health) .
+Opportunities also exist for 4-year positions in order that an appropriate Masters degree can be attained prior to commencing the doctorate (eg MRes in Sociology and Research Methods ; Master in Public Health) .
 We provide diverse training opportunities for all aspects of research and for transferable academic and generic skills.

-UK National and UK Resident Applicants – Full funding is available, for university fees and a stipend.
+UK National and UK Resident Applicants – Full funding is available, for university fees and a stipend (currently £14,057 pa).

 Other European Economic Area (EEA) Applicants – Partial funding is available, covering university fees only.